-Social media marketing comes in two forms, organic and paid.
-Organic is where you create a page for free and create posts, often with hashtags, to draw in consumers looking for similar products.
-Paid is where you directly advertise on the social media site using PPC ads.
+Social media marketing comes in two forms: organic and paid.
+Organic involves creating a page for free and making posts, often with hashtags, to draw in consumers looking for similar products.
+Paid marketing, on the other hand, consists of directly advertising on the social media site using PPC ads.

 Many businesses will outsource social media marketing.
 Just as with development, handing over marketing to an expert agency might be more beneficial for your app long term.
-You’ll still want to research the agency’s portfolio to ensure that they’re capable of marketing your app effectively.
+However, you’ll still want to research the agency’s portfolio to ensure that they’re capable of marketing your app effectively.

 How to Monetize Your App

 Ultimately, as ongoing development and marketing costs pile up, it will be worth finding an effective way to monetize your app.
-There are many methods of monetization you can use that are already well-established in other apps of a similar purpose.
+Fortunately, there are many methods of monetization you can use that are already well-established in other apps of a similar purpose.

 International Transaction Fees

-Mainstream banks often charge a fee for transfers abroad; this covers costs such as payment processing, foreign exchange, and bank deductions.
+Mainstream banks often charge a fee for transfers abroad to cover costs such as payment processing, foreign exchange, and bank deductions.
 You may incur similar costs yourself, so you’ll want to consider how much you charge your users to negate this, plus a little extra to make a profit.

 If a business is going to regularly use your service more than an individual would, it might be worth considering adding a transfer fee to business transactions.
-You could separate business and personal accounts with different memberships or add a higher fee for commercial transactions.
+For this, you could separate business and personal accounts with different memberships or add a higher fee for commercial transactions.

-You might want to consider letting users take credit and pay you back over time with interest.
-Not only will you make your app more desirable to some consumers, but you can build a steady cash flow of return on investment (ROI).
+You might even want to consider letting users take credit and pay you back over time with interest.
+Not only will this make your app more desirable to some consumers, it will also enable you to build a steady cash flow of return on investment (ROI).